 Each year, the Gallery offers a limited number of Graduate Curatorial Internships.
 These paid positions involve collection research and provide the professional experience of working in a museum.
 Specific responsibilities often include writing for Gallery publications, or curatorial work on exhibitions and installations.
 Open to graduate students from any discipline, curatorial internships are awarded on the basis of academic achievement and field of specialization.
 These appointments typically require up to ten hours of work per week.

-Graduate students interested in pursuing Graduate Curatorial Internships at the Gallery should contact the curator in charge of the department in which they wish to work.
+Applications for Graduate Curatorial Internships at the Gallery are accepted on a rolling basis.
+Interested graduate students should contact the curator in charge of the department in which they wish to work.
 For information on curatorial departments and curators, please see the Collections section of this website.

 - Wurtele Gallery Teacher Program

 The Wurtele Gallery Teacher Program is open to Yale graduate students from all disciplinary backgrounds.
 Gallery Teachers are trained as museum educators and are responsible for the K–12 teaching at the museum as well as other programs involving students, youth, and visitors with special needs.
 Wurtele Gallery Teachers undergo rigorous training with the Gallery’s educators and curators, who introduce them to the Gallery’s collection and pedagogy.
-Applications are accepted in the summer, and the eight-week training begins at the beginning of the fall semester.
-Successful applicants have a background in teaching, enjoy working with children, are committed to teaching from original works of art, and are available in the mornings, between 10:00 am and 12:00 pm, Tuesday through Friday.
+Applications are accepted in the summer, and the six-week training begins at the beginning of the fall semester.
+Successful applicants will have experience working with children, will display a commitment to teaching from original works of art, and are available in the mornings, between 10:00 am and 12:00 pm, Tuesday through Friday.

-Gallery Teacher positions are posted on the Yale Student Employment website at http://www.yale.edu/seo as soon as they are available.
+Gallery Teacher applications are posted on the Yale Student Employment website at http://www.yale.edu/seo as soon as they are available.

 For more information about jobs at Yale University Art Gallery, please visit the University’s employment site.
 To find available positions at the Gallery search using the keywords “art gallery.”